JackHughes03/vue-changelog/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## Branches

+Branch off main and for each feature we name with 'feature/' at the start.

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.